treeverse/lakeFS/docs/deploy/onprem.md

 ### Limitations

 - Using local adapter on a shared location is relativly new and not battle-tested yet
-- lakeFS doesn't provides a way to enable shared location across machines
+- lakeFS doesn't control the way a shared location is managed across machines
 - Import works only for folders
 - Garbage collector (for committed and uncommitted) and lakeFS Hadoop FileSystem currently unsupported